 - Enlarge or decrease the size of the image with the + and – tools.
 Go to the set of thumbnail images (this is useful if you want to jump backward or ahead quickly).
 Make the image full-screen.

 - Attach this record to someone in FamilySearch’s One World Tree (this will be the subject of a separate post).

-- Print the image, download it, and using Tools, you can rotate it, adjust the brightness and contrast, and invert it (sometimes making the image a negative will make it easier to read).
+- Print the image, download it to save it on your PC, and using Tools, you can rotate it, adjust the brightness and contrast, and invert it (sometimes making the image a negative will make it easier to read).